r7b7/scalable-system-design/papers/redis.md

 1. Establish a better work culture between engineering teams
 2. Bringdown the app downtime close to 0
 3. Harness the full capacity of a time-tested tool before chasing shiny new objects
-4. Built a reliable, highly available system in the process
+4. Build a reliable, highly available system in the process

 ## Github